celtic426/blog/_posts/2018-10-22-chrome-extensions.md

 ## (Bonus) Reddit Enhancement Suite

 With 5 stars on the Google Play Store, RES has been around for a while providing a better Reddit experience out of the box.
-Features like never-ending-scroll, account switching, and countless UI improvements make this essential for every Redditor.
+Features like infinite scroll, night-mode, account switching, and countless UI improvements make this essential for everyone using Reddit.

 <a href="https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg?hl=en" target="_blank">Download</a>